numpy/numpy/doc/source/dev/development_ghcodespaces.rst

 What is a codespace?
 --------------------
-A codespace is a development environment that is hosted in the cloud.
+A codespace is an instance of Codespaces - and thus a development environment that is hosted in the cloud.
 Each codespace runs on a virtual machine hosted by GitHub.
 You can choose the type of machine you want to use, depending on the resources you need.
 Various types of machine are available, starting with a 2-core processor, 4 GB of RAM,